erikaduan/advanced_r_notes/02_exercises/05_control-flow.md

 Understanding what **control flow** is helps you to:

-  - To understand how to manage code control flow using two different types of tools - choices and loops.
+  - Understand how to control code flow using two different types of tools - choices and loops.
-  - To understand how `if` statements and `switch()` calls operate in
+  - Understand how `if` statements and `switch()` calls operate in R.
-    R.
-  - To understand how `for` loops and `while` loops operate in R.
+  - Understand how `for` loops and `while` loops operate in R.

 # Choices